Campsites in Snowdonia

 Bala, Gwynedd

-Pet friendly canvas lodges with hot tubs on a real farm beside Lake Bala in the Snowdonia National Park.
+Dog friendly canvas lodges with hot tubs and outdoor showers.
+On a farm near Bala Lake in Snowdonia National Park.

 Other popular searches